CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 maybe the AP exam the class takes as well
 ### Functionality
 ### Design
+Survey a large group of students, including those who have taken the class in question in order to make a class difficulty rank
 ### QA

 ## Assign Classes an Arena Scheduling Priority Score